DarwinAwardWinner/ido-completing-read-plus/README.md

 example of this, see the `tmm` command).
-But ido-ubiquitous cannot tell by looking at the function which kind it is, so it errs on the side of caution and disables itself whenever the collection is a function, unless an override exists telling is that a command is safe for ido completion.
+But ido-ubiquitous cannot tell by looking at the function which kind it is, so it errs on the side of caution and disables itself whenever the collection is a function, unless an override exists telling it that the command is safe for ido completion.
 You can turn off this safeguard by customizing `ido-ubiquitous-allow-on-functional-collection`.
 Be aware that enabling this will likely break completion entirely in any command that uses this feature to implement non-standard completion.

 If you run across a command that unexpectedly uses normal Emacs completion instead of ido completion, it's likely that either this or